Please complete this brief survey for clearance to enter IPoly's campus.

 A: When evaluating student applicants, we look at energy level, artistic and linguistic creativity, divergent thinking, and enthusiasm for discovery, and the ability to work with others.

 Q: What skills will a student acquire at IPoly that they may not at another high school?

-A: Students at IPoly are taught how to think and learn more effectively; they develop self-reliance, self-discipline and self-motivation; there is constant practice of presentation and public speaking skills through our project- and problem-based learning environment; students learn to work in teams as well as individually; students gain effective, practical use of concepts and technology.
+A: Students at IPoly are taught how to think and learn more effectively; they develop self-reliance, self-discipline and self-motivation; there is constant practice of presentation and public speaking skills through our project-based learning environment; students learn to work in teams as well as individually; students gain effective, practical use of concepts and technology.